A work from the Brandhoek collection Wild Beauties of Europe & Americas 2024

 It is a story of trust.

-About nature’s ability to return – if we give it space.
+On nature's ability to return – if we give it space.

 That protection is worthwhile.